-The best time to visit Vanuatu is between April to October.
-This period is known as the ‘dry season’ and you can expect plenty of sunshine, relatively cooler temperatures and less humidity.
+The best time to visit Vanuatu is from April to October.
+This period is known as the ‘dry season’; you can expect plenty of sunshine, relatively cooler temperatures, and less humidity.
 November to March is not only the ‘west season’ but also cyclone season.
-Vanuatu lies in the ‘cyclone hot spot’ and you don’t want to be around on a rare landfall.
-Another period to watch out for is the Australian school holiday season, when some of the more upmarket accommodations and certainly the flights will book out quicker than usual.
-I visited Vanuatu during September, during school holidays, but had no issues despite earlier concerns.
+Vanuatu lies in the ‘cyclone hot spot,’ and you don’t want to be around on a rare landfall.
+Another period to watch out for is the Australian school holiday season, when some of the more upmarket accommodations and flights will sell out quicker than usual.
+I visited Vanuatu during the school holidays in September but had no issues despite earlier concerns.

 How Much Does It Cost To Travel To Vanuatu?

-Vanuatu isn’t the cheapest but definitely not the most expensive place to visit in the South Pacific.
-A popular destination for Australian families and couples, backpackers and budget travelers will also find their spots.
-Here’s a cost breakdown of my own visit to Vanuatu, a sort of ‘high end’ budget trip in which no activity was missed but no luxury was sought after.
-You’ll find that organized tours are often quite pricey though necessary in some cases (ex: Mount Yasur).
+Vanuatu isn’t the cheapest but definitely not the most expensive South Pacific travel destination.
+Vanuatu is a popular destination for Australian families and couples, but backpackers and budget travelers will also find their spots.
+Here’s a cost breakdown of my visit to Vanuatu, a sort of ‘high-end’ budget trip in which no activity was missed, but no luxury was sought after.
+You’ll find that organized tours are often quite pricey, though necessary in some cases (ex: Mount Yasur).
 If traveling in pairs or groups – it might be worth renting a car and exploring on your own if conditions allow.

-Cargo ships and passenger ferries in Vanuatu are only relevant for super flexible travelers.
-So flying or finding a spot on a yacht is really the only way of getting around the islands of Vanuatu.
+Cargo ships and passenger ferries in Vanuatu (Big Sista and Vanuatu Ferry) are only relevant for super flexible travelers.
+So flying or finding a spot on a yacht is realistically the only way of getting around the islands of Vanuatu.

 Getting Around The Islands

-Shared taxi vans (marked with ‘B’ on license plates) and regular taxis (marked with ‘T’) will be found on most islands.
-The shared taxis (known as busses) can be flagged from the side of the road and they’ll drop you off wherever you want.
+On most islands, you’ll find shared taxi vans (marked with ‘B’ on license plates) and regular taxis (marked with ‘T’).
+The shared taxis (known as buses) can be flagged from the side of the road, and they’ll drop you off wherever you want.
 They may refuse to take you if they’re headed in a different direction but not to worry, another ‘bus’ will pass in a few minutes.
-The cost is a few hundred Vatu but it’s wise to consult a local prior to boarding so you’ll know what price you should be quoted by the driver (always agree on the price before).
+The cost is a few hundred Vatu, but it’s wise to consult a local before boarding so you’ll know what price you should be quoted by the driver (always agree on the price before).

 Renting a car in Vanuatu is quite expensive (~ V7000/day), though not a big deal if you’re traveling as a couple or group.
-Rates are negotiable with local operators but: double check the quote and the car you actually end up getting, mark all scratches and check if unlimited mileage is included.
-Be prepared to pay the compulsory insurance which should amount to ~ V1,500 per day.
-Both Efate and Espiritu Santo have well maintained sealed roads.
-As a budget traveler in Vanuatu, there is definitely not a need to have a car at all times, perhaps just here and there for a small road trip.
+Rates are negotiable with local operators, but: double-check the quote and the car you actually get, mark all scratches and check if unlimited mileage is included.
+Be prepared to pay the compulsory insurance, which should amount to ~ V1,500 per day.
+Both Efate and Espiritu Santo have well-maintained sealed roads.
+As a budget traveler in Vanuatu, there is definitely no need to have a car at all times, perhaps just here and there for a small road trip.

 Vanuatu’s currency is the Vatu (VUV or V).
 Credit cards can often be used with a 5% surcharge.
 ATM cash withdrawal charges are outrageous, so try and take out as much in one go.
-ATM’s are available in Efate and Santo but on Tanna, there is just one ATM which only caters to locals.
-Bargaining in markets is not accepted and tipping in Vanuatu is not necessary.
-Your bill will often be tallied using a hand calculator, so double check because mistakes can happen.
+ATMs are available in Efate and Santo, but on Tanna, there is just one ATM that only caters to locals.
+Bargaining in markets is not accepted, and tipping in Vanuatu is unnecessary.
+Your bill will often be tallied using a hand calculator, so double-check because mistakes can happen.
 Many tourist attractions are located on land owned by villages, so do not be alarmed if asked to pay entrance fees.
 These usually amount to V500 but can be higher in the more popular spots.

 Food & Drinking Water In Vanuatu

-Fruits and vegetables can unfortunately only be purchased in local markets and in roadside stalls (in Port Vila also in large supermarkets).
-Local grocery shops (most of which are owned by Chinese Ni Vans) only sell dried goods, with snacks heavily relying on peanuts (keep this in mind if allergic).
-Local markets are also a great place to buy a home cooked meal.
+Unfortunately, fruits and vegetables can only be purchased in local markets and roadside stalls (in Port Vila and large supermarkets).
+Local grocery shops (most of which are owned by Chinese Ni-Vans) only sell dried goods, with snacks heavily relying on peanuts (keep this in mind if allergic).
+Local markets are also a great place to buy a home-cooked meal.
 To reduce any health risks, always check whether meat is refrigerated.
 You’ll no doubt discover the local love for the coconut crab and its appearance on dinner menus.
-Though delicious, the crab is endangered throughout Vanuatu so please be conscious and think twice before ordering.
-Bottled water is not necessary in some islands though highly recommended.
-Tap water is treated with calcium and it’s always wise to double check with your hosts.
+Though delicious, the crab is endangered throughout Vanuatu, so please be conscious and think twice before ordering.
+Bottled water is not necessary for some islands though highly recommended.
+Tap water is treated with calcium, and it’s always wise to double-check with your hosts.

 Internet & Mobile Phones In Vanuatu

-At the time of writing this guide, Digical and TVL were the mobile operators – both offering prepaid packages with data at the Port Vila airport and major towns.
+At the time of writing this guide, Digicel and Vodafone were the mobile operators, offering prepaid packages with data at the Port Vila airport and major towns.
 Digicel did not have great coverage outside major towns but did offer free data on Facebook and other popular apps.
 WiFi is readily available in Vanuatu and is almost always free in hotels and guesthouses.